VinceWangVW/VinceWangVW.github.io/_pages/about.md

 <details>
 <summary><small>Other research interests</small></summary>

-Beyond this core direction, I am also interested in meaningful and intellectually engaging problems in other areas of AI, including knowledge distillation, LLM reasoning, and causality.
-I have pursued these interests through several projects on distillation loss, latent-state reasoning, and causal text generation.
+Beyond this core direction, I am also interested in meaningful and conceptually interesting problems in other areas of AI, including knowledge distillation, LLM reasoning, and causality.

 </details>